 An American traditional Jesus tattoo may represent your divine nature or a willingness to forgo for the people you love.

-Circus performers were some of the first visibly tattooed people in America.
+Circus performers were some of the earliest visibly tattooed individuals in the country.

 American Traditional Cross Tattoos